 Research the employer and what makes it different

-The first step is to do some research into the organisation and, crucially, what makes it different from its competitors.
+With some research into the employer, you shouldn't find it too tricky to answer the question about why you want to work for them.
+The first step is find out more about the organisation and, crucially, what makes it different from its competitors.
 You need to focus your research on:

 - The way in which the company presents itself to clients and to the public via its press releases and the research it provides.
 Does it present itself as an authority on certain subjects?
 In the case of retail banks and insurance companies, what is its customer/client service like?

-- The nature and structure of the graduate scheme and the training provided – including what the day-to-day work will involve
+- The nature and structure of the graduate scheme and the training provided – including what the day-to-day work will involve.
+Will you be able to study towards any professional qualifications?

 You can find this information from: